Dotz0cat/walld/README.md

 # Walld

 A wallpaper daemon.

-Walld automatically sets and changes the wallpaper.
+Walld automatically changes the wallpaper.
 It sets the wallpaper through feh.
 It changes the wallpaper by default every 30 minutes.

+Walld is mainly intended for use on ArchLinux.

-It also has a feature that grabs the 16 most prominent colors from the wallpaper that it has set.
-It then modifies the colors according to your preferences in the config file.
-After the colors have been modified, walld puts them in a file located at $HOME/.walld/colors.
-You can include this file in your .Xresources.
-Walld as a convenience then reloads your .Xresource with xrdb.
+Walld has a feature that grabs the 16 most prominent colors from the wallpaper that it has set.
+Walld puts them in a file located at $HOME/.walld/colors.
+This file can be included in your .Xresources.
+Walld then reloads your .Xresource with xrdb.

 ## Usage